Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Background

-\textbf{Continuized Parameterization \:} We use a specific parameterization of \eqref{eq:nm} with stochastic parameters that arises from the \textit{continuized} method \citep{even2021continuized}.
+\textbf{Continuized Parameterization \:} We use a specific parameterization of \eqref{eq:nm} with stochastic parameters that arises from the \textit{continuized} method \cite{even2021continuized}.
 Precisely, for some $\eta,\eta' \in \R$ such that $\eta+\eta'>0$, and some $\{T_k \}_{k \in \N}$ such that $T_{k+1}-T_k \overset{i.i.d}{\sim} \mathcal{E}(1)$, we fix in \eqref{eq:nm}:

 With this parameterization, the algorithm is inherently stochastic, yielding convergence guarantees holding with high probability.
-This viewpoint can be particularly well suited to non-convex optimization, where deterministic parameterization may lead to weaker results \citep{wang2023continuized,hermant2025continuized}.
-Its analysis involves a Poisson-driven SDE; see the latter reference for a methodological introduction to this continuized viewpoint.
+In the case of minimizing smooth strongly-quasar convex functions, the best known bounds are achieved using this parameterization \cite{wang2023continuized}.
+In contrast, more classical deterministic parameterization achieves it only if assuming more structure \cite{hermant2024study}, or when using search-procedures to compute parameters \cite{hinder2020near,nesterov2021primal,guminov2023accelerated}, see details in Appendix~\ref{app:related_work_tab}.
+The analysis of \eqref{eq:nm} using the continuized parameterization involves a Poisson-driven SDE; we refer to \cite{hermant2025continuized} for a methodological introduction to this continuized viewpoint.